 When should Organocide be applied?

 - It should be applied early morning or late evening.
 There is very little risk of leaf burn when applied to plants, when used as directed.
 Do not freeze or spray in temperatures over 95°F.

 Since it’s made of fish oil, does it smell?

 - Do not confuse fish oil with fish emulsion; Organocide has a very slight fish odor that is exponentially better than fish emulsion.
 You will hardly notice it and the smell is gone in a couple of hours.
 The Ready to Use sizes are completely deodorized for in-home use.

-- For tough scale insects, a once-a-week application for 3 weeks should effectively eliminate the scale.
-For all others, it will depend upon the pressures of the environment, but in general, one or two applications per month will usually control the problem.
+- It will depend upon the pressures of the environment, but in general, one or two applications per month will usually control the problem.

 - Yes, as long as the application has had a minimum of 3-4 hours to dry.